hritulpardhi/YouTubeDataExtractor/README.md

 ### Running the Application

-To start the application, run:
+To start the application, run :

 ```bash
 npm start